Do you have health insurance for Canada?

 Which Vancouver neighbourhoods are the best?
-Where can one find apartments for rent in Vancouver?
-Where is the best place to live in Vancouver for young singles or young families?
+Where can you find apartments for rent in Vancouver?
+Where is the best place to live in Vancouver for newcomers and young families?
 Where to live in Vancouver depends on your preferences.
-This article outlines the most common Vancouver neighbourhoods for newcomers to the city.
+This article outlines some of the most popular Vancouver neighbourhoods for newcomers.

 Select one of these Vancouver neighbourhoods

 If you are looking to live in one of the Vancouver neighbourhoods close to downtown, you will find that many apartments for rent in Vancouver do not use media to advertise.
 Instead, they will post notices outside the buildings to advertise vacancies.

 It’s worth walking around Vancouver neighbourhoods you want to live in and look for ‘For rent’ signs.
 You can also try calling the property management companies to check if there are any vacancies.

 Popular websites for looking for accommodation in Vancouver include Craigslist, PadMapper, and Kijiji.